JamesBrill/CaveGen/README.md

  * **5** Enemy 5
  * **c** Clone
  * **0** Shockwave Error

+## Zooming and panning
+You can zoom in and out by rolling your mousewheel (Mouse3).
+You can pan across the cave grid in three different ways:
+* Ctrl + left-click and drag
+* Click the mousewheel and drag
+* Arrow keys

 ## Feature backlog
 * Fix graphical glitches in larger/asymmetric caves